Probing the history of Solar System through the cratering records on Vesta and Ceres: Dynamical and physical model

 \section{Dynamical and physical model}

-To explore the early collisional history of Vesta and Ceres we simulated the dynamical evolution of a section of the young Solar System at the time of Jupiter's core formation and the subsequent accretion of the gaseous envelope.
-Our template of the forming Solar System was composed of the Sun, the accreting Jupiter and a swarm of massless particles representing the planetesimals.
-The massless particles were initially distributed into a limited spatial region, which has been chosen to optimise the computational requirements after a set of numerical experiments aiming to determine the region of Solar System influenced by the forming Jupiter on the considered timespan.
-Being interested on the effects of Jupiter's mass increase on the dynamical stability and the evolution of the Solar System, we didn't model the giant planet formation process directly through hydrodynamical computations.
-In our simulations we reproduced the evolution of Jupiter through an analytical approach: the parameters on which the model was based, however, were derived from the results of hydrodynamical simulations performed with the code described in \cite{cm04}.
-During the dynamical evolution of our template of the Solar System we evaluated through a statistic approach the probability of planetesimals impacting against Vesta and Ceres.
-In the following subsections we will describe in detail the initial conditions and the physical parameters and constrains of the model.
+To explore the early collisional history of Vesta and Ceres we simulated the dynamical evolution of a section of the young Solar System at the time of the formation of Jupiter's core and the subsequent accretion of its gaseous envelope.
+Our template of the forming Solar System was composed of the Sun, the accreting Jupiter, Vesta, Ceres and a swarm of massless particles representing the disk of planetesimals.
+We followed the evolution of our template of the Solar System for a temporal interval equal to $2\times10^{6}$ years.
+Vesta and Ceres were assumed already formed at the beginning of our simulations.
+The massless particles were initially distributed into a spatial region spanning between $2-10$ AU from the Sun.
+Such radial interval has been chosen after a set of numerical experiments to determine the region of the Solar System influenced by the forming Jupiter on the considered timespan, to optimise the usage of the computational resources.
+Being primarily interested to the effects of Jupiter's mass increase on the dynamical stability and the collisional evolution of the inner Solar System, we modeled the formation process of the giant planet through a semi-empirical approach.
+The timescales and the other parameters, on which our modeling was based, were derived from the results of hydrodynamical simulations described in \citet{cm04} and \citet{cmt10} and consistently with the findings of \citet{lis09}.
+In our semi-empirical model we considered also the effects of planetary migration due to the disk-planet interactions during the formation of Jupiter (see e.g. \citet{pea07} and references therein).
+During the dynamical evolution of our template of the Solar System we evaluated the probabilities of planetesimals impacting Vesta and Ceres through a statistical approach.
+In the following subsections we will describe in detail both the initial conditions and the physical parameters and constrains of our model.